Coming from Penguin Random House in December 2014.

 The Inspirational Atheist is a book of quotations on the meaning of life, the mysteries of the universe, love, freedom and the Big Questions, all asked and answered without resorting to superstition, religion, or any pleas to abandon reason — just good old common sense, logic, and beauty.

-It’s a kind of Chicken Soup for the Soulless.
-Coming from Plume/Penguin to a bookstore near you in 2015.
+Coming from Penguin Random House to a bookstore near you in December 2014.

 From The Inspirational Atheist: